Anirudh-Swaminathan/ani_random_stuff/GNN/node_classification/README.md

 This folder contains the code for the second tutorial in the PyTorch Geometric series, which shows how to perform node classification using Graph Neural Networks (GNNs).

-The link to this Google Colab Notebook for this tutorial is [Introduction: Hands-on Graph Neural Networks](https://colab.research.google.com/drive/14OvFnAXggxB8vM4e8vSURUp1TaKnovzX)
+The link to this Google Colab Notebook for this tutorial is [Node Classification with Graph Neural Networks](https://colab.research.google.com/drive/14OvFnAXggxB8vM4e8vSURUp1TaKnovzX)

 ## Tutorial Outputs